Spanish Greetings & Farewells for All Occasions

 If you have a fellow Spanish speaker’s birthday party or celebration to attend in the near future, I’ve gone into more depth on ways to wish someone a happy birthday.
 Feel free to check it out.

-Common Farewells in Spanish
+Common Ways to Say Goodbye in Spanish

 • Adiós – Bye